 Fig. 1 Theoretical framework for identifying the four categories of phylogenetic endemism based on a phylogenetic tree with branch lengths calibrated in units of time and the distribution of 14 taxa across four sites of equal taxonomic richness.
 Neo-endemic, endemic taxon sustained by a relatively short branch (highlighted in the dark grey box); paleo-endemic, endemic taxon sustained by a relatively long branch (highlighted in the light grey box).
-Sampling units are as follows: a, centre of neo-endemism with an over-representation of paleo-endemics; c, centre of mixed-endemism with an over-representation of paleo-endemics; d, nonsignificant site.
+Sampling units are as follows: a, centre of neo-endemism with an over-representation of neo-endemics; b, centre of paleo-endemism with an over-representation of paleo-endemics; c, centre of mixed-endemism with an over-representation of both neo- and paleo-endemics; d, nonsignificant site.
 Black filled squares, endemic taxon (i.e. present in a relatively low number of sites); unfilled squares, nonendemic taxon (i.e. present in a relatively high number of sites).